Visa Fees For Foreign Nationals (Apart for Travellers from India, Bangladesh and Maldives)

 Your tour operator will apply for your visa.
-You need to send a photocopy of your passport, Proof of your occupation, proof of address and make full payment along with a visa fee of USD 40 apart from the fee mentioned above to Tourism Council of Bhutan (TCB).
-The approval letter is then sent to the Ministry of Foreign Affairs which takes 72 hours to process the visa.
+1. You need to send a photocopy of your passport.
+2. Proof of your occupation, proof of address and make full payment along with a visa fee of USD 40 apart from the fee mentioned above to Tourism Council of Bhutan (TCB).
+3. The approval letter is then sent to the Ministry of Foreign Affairs which takes 72 hours to process the visa.

 At your point of entry, show your visa clearance letter to get a visa stamp on your passport.
 The visa will be arranged for the exact number of days you have planned to stay in Bhutan.
 In case you want to extend, you can ask your tour operator to do so.

-The citizens of India don't need a Visa to visit Bhutan.
-However, they need to obtain a seven-day entry-cum-stay permit from the border offices.
 This permit is only valid for Phuentsholing, Paro and Thimpu.
-To travel beyond these three destinations, one has to extend their permit from immigration office in Thimpu.
-Also, if one needs to extend the stay beyond 7 days, it can be done in immigration office of Thimpu as well.
+To travel beyond these three destinations, one has to extend its permit from the immigration office in Thimpu.
+Also, if one needs to extend the stay beyond 7 days, it can be done in the immigration office of Thimpu as well.

-Prepare an itinerary of your stay and take print out of your hotel bookings
+Prepare an itinerary of your stay and take a print out of your hotel bookings

 Take copies of Passport/ Voter ID card